Fubinator/planning-poker-discord-bot/README.md

 Once every has there focus in the right channel, to start playing, type `!start`.
 The bot will will commence the game.

-To join the game, each player must respond to the bot's last message.
+To join the game, each player has to add a reaction to the bot's last message.

 ### Running a question